antrea-io/antrea/docs/prometheus-integration.md

 in the conntrack table.
 This metric gets updated at an interval specified by flowPollInterval, a configuration parameter for the Agent.
 - **antrea_agent_egress_networkpolicy_rule_count:** Number of egress
-networkpolicy rules on local node which are managed by the Antrea Agent.
+NetworkPolicy rules on local Node which are managed by the Antrea Agent.
 - **antrea_agent_ingress_networkpolicy_rule_count:** Number of ingress
-networkpolicy rules on local node which are managed by the Antrea Agent.
+NetworkPolicy rules on local Node which are managed by the Antrea Agent.
-- **antrea_agent_local_pod_count:** Number of pods on local node which are managed by the Antrea Agent.
+- **antrea_agent_local_pod_count:** Number of Pods on local Node which are managed by the Antrea Agent.
-- **antrea_agent_networkpolicy_count:** Number of networkpolicies on local node which are managed by the Antrea Agent.
+- **antrea_agent_networkpolicy_count:** Number of NetworkPolicies on local Node which are managed by the Antrea Agent.
 - **antrea_agent_ovs_flow_count:** Flow count for each OVS flow table.
 The TableID is used as a label.
 - **antrea_agent_ovs_flow_ops_count:** Number of OVS flow operations,